Adelante Fraternity: History

-In September, 1907, six students founded a club "to break up a political clique that was controlling campus positions."
-The men set up high ideals of scholarship, fellowship, leadership and adopted the Spanish word Adelante which means "forward."
+In September 1907, six students founded a club "to break up a political clique that was controlling campus positions."
+The men set up high ideals of scholarship, fellowship, and leadership and adopted the Spanish word Adelante which means "forward."
 The Adelante Club was later incorporated as Adelante Fraternity on November 12, 1912.
-Since that time it has repeatedly turned down requests to become a chapter of a national social fraternity and is today Iowa State's only unaffiliated local fraternity.
+Since then, it has repeatedly turned down requests to become a chapter of a national social fraternity and is today Iowa State's only unaffiliated local fraternity.

-The founders of Adelante are: Henry E. Haefner, Rex J. Davidson, Don T. Griswold, Sr., Harold F. Luick, Walter H. Leckliter and George W. Godfrey.
+The founders of Adelante are Henry E. Haefner, Rex J. Davidson, Don T. Griswold, Sr., Harold F. Luick, Walter H. Leckliter and George W. Godfrey.

 The seeds of Adelante were sown during the 1906–07 school year at a boarding house on Lynn Avenue where the Sigma Alpha Epsilon house now stands.
-Several of the men who roomed there decided to stay together the next school year and rented a house on Stanton Avenue for the 1907-08 schoolyear.
+Several of the men who roomed there decided to stay together the next school year and rented a house on Stanton Avenue for the 1907-08 school year.
 Here the name of Adelante was coined, and a start was made toward an organization based on present needs rather than with the thought of forming a permanent fraternity.

-In the beginning, the group had rather strong puritanical ideas - no drinking, smoking, and no dancing!
+In the beginning, the group had puritanical ideas - no drinking, smoking, or dancing.
 Emphasis was placed on scholarship in those days.
-Social privileges (i.e. dating, and reading of novel and popular magazines during extra hours) were suspended for any members not maintaining good grades.
+Social privileges (i.e. dating, and reading of novels and popular magazines during extra hours) were suspended for any members not maintaining good grades.
 During World War I, the Adelantes became rather inactive because only two Adelante men were living in the house at the time, (the rest of the space was occupied by the Student's Army Training Corps) although several other Adelantes were scattered throughout the campus.
 To keep the fires of Adelante burning, the parlor of the 304 Welch house was secured as Adelante's headquarters.

-During the depression years money was very tight and this affected pledging drastically.
+During the depression years, money was very tight and affected pledging drastically.
 House bills had to be cut to induce men to pledge.
 So poor was the financial situation that it was suggested that Adelante merge with other fraternities.
 For various reasons, however, this idea was rejected.

-During World War II things were also difficult for Adelante.
-In the spring of 1943 all fraternities on campus agreed to move out and allow women to occupy the houses.
-Two members were allowed to live in the cook's room and the men were allowed to use the basement.
-In the fall of 1944 the men were back in the house but no meals were served for the first year of re-occupancy.
+During World War II things were difficult for Adelante.
+In the spring of 1943, all fraternities on campus agreed to move out and allow women to occupy the houses.
+Two members were allowed to live in the cook's room, and the men were allowed to use the basement.
+In the fall of 1944, the men were back in the house, but no meals were served for the first year of re-occupancy.

-From almost its beginning, Adelante had many offers to join national organizations and although for many years it considered that going national was in Adelante's best interest, declined all offers, and decided to remain a local fraternity.
+Adelante had many offers to join national organizations; it considered going national, but declined these offers and remained a local fraternity.